spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contracts-feature.md

 | MerchantRelationshipLinkListWidget | `{% raw %}{%{% endraw %} widget 'MerchantRelationshipLinkListWidget' args [...] only {% raw %}%}{% endraw %}{% raw %}{%{% endraw %} endwidget {% raw %}%}{% endraw %}` |
 | MerchantRelationshipMenuItemWidget | `{% raw %}{%{% endraw %} widget 'MerchantRelationshipMenuItemWidget' args [...] only {% raw %}%}{% endraw %}{% raw %}{%{% endraw %} endwidget {% raw %}%}{% endraw %}` |

-* Make sure that you can see links to `Merchant Relations` detail pages.
+* Make sure that you can see `Merchant Relations` menu item under the `My Company` section.
-* Make sure that you can see `Merchant Relations` menu item.
+* Make sure that you can see links to the `Merchant Relations` detail pages in `Merchant Relation Requests >> View` page under the `My Company` section.

 {% endinfo_block %}